haizznaam/FaceRecognition-Classic-Approach-with-PCA/README.md

 ## PCA in Face Recognition

+PCA is a dimensionality reduction method commonly used to reduce the dimensionality of large datasets.
+It transforms a large set of variables into a smaller one that preserves most of the original information.

+In face recognition, PCA involves converting each image into a vector and forming a matrix for analysis.

 Face recognition faces challenges in real-time processing due to the high dimensionality of raw face images.
 To mitigate this, dimensionality reduction or feature extraction techniques such as PCA are employed.
 PCA transforms the face space into a lower-dimensional feature space while retaining essential information.

-## PCA (Principal Component Analysis)

-PCA is a dimensionality reduction method commonly used to reduce the dimensionality of large datasets.
-It transforms a large set of variables into a smaller one that preserves most of the original information.

-In face recognition, PCA involves converting each image into a vector and forming a matrix for analysis.

 ## Steps in PCA-based Face Recognition

      1. Format the Image Matrix
      2. Compute the Mean Vector and Mean-Subtracted Image Matrix
      3. Calculate Eigenvectors and Eigenvalues from the Covariance Matrix
      4. Select Eigenfaces
      5. Compute the Weight Matrix
      6. Recognize the Face

 In KPCA, a Kernel matrix is formed, followed by the selection of the kernel function.
 The subsequent steps are similar to PCA.